cbgmc/windows-scripting-experiments/SED.md

 blah blah blahECHO is off.
 ==Will attempt to execute sed command with PowerShell ECHO is off.
+ECHO is off.
 ==Resultant test file contents:
 ECHO is off.
 this is a test file
 it has some text in it
 1234 1234 1234 1234
+blah blah blahECHO is off.
+==Ok, let's revert the file.
+ECHO is off.
+ECHO is off.
+==Final test file contents:
+ECHO is off.
+this is a test file
+it has some text in it
+asdf asdf asdf asdf
 blah blah blahECHO is off.
 Press any key to continue . . .